naveenkumarpg/instantuix/README.md

 #instantuix

-instantuix node package for the front-end developers who need to do rapid HTML/CSS developement.
+instantuix node package for the front-end developers who need to do rapid HTML/CSS development.

 ####How to install it .?